 Eliot P.S.
-Merrill has served on our Board since 2013.
+Merrill has served on our Board since 2013 and served as Interim Chairman of our Board from May 2016 to March 2017.
 Mr. Merrill is also a member of the board of directors of NFIC.
 Mr. Merrill is a Managing Director of Carlyle where he leads Carlyle Global Partners, a private equity vehicle that invests in companies and/or situations with longer duration investment horizons than traditional private equity funds.
 Prior to Carlyle Global Partners, Mr. Merrill primarily focused on U.S. buyout opportunities in the telecommunications and media sectors.
 Prior to joining Carlyle in 2011, Mr. Merrill was a Principal at Freeman Spogli & Co., a buyout fund with offices in New York and Los Angeles.
 Prior to that, Mr. Merrill worked at Dillon Read & Co. in the Mergers and Acquisitions Group.
 Prior to that, Mr. Merrill was a Sail Consultant and Special Project Coordinator for Doyle Sailmakers, Inc. He currently is a member of the board of directors of Getty Images and TCW Group.
 Mr. Merrill has previously served on the boards of several other Carlyle investments, including AMC Loews and Nielson Company B.V.
 Mr. Merrill graduated magna cum laude from Harvard College.
 Mr. Merrill's depth of experience in investment management and capital markets, intimate knowledge of the business and operations of Carlyle's investment platform, and experience as a director of other public and private companies provides our Board with valuable insight.